ansys/pyturbowizard/ptw_documentation/ConfigFile.md

 When using the GPU solver, this is currently the only option to monitor desired quantities for every iteration as report definitions from expressions are not supported yet.

+The keyword ``` per_zone ``` is optional (default: false).
+With this option you can select if the corresponding definition is separated for all selected surfaces.

 ```
  "Case_1": {
        "solution": {